adoniasvitorio/react-native-drawer-navigation/README.md

 ## 💻 About

-This project is a simple implementation template for Tab Navigation in React Native.
+This project is a simple implementation template for Drawer Navigation in React Native.

 ## 🚀 Techs
 - [React Native](https://facebook.github.io/react-native/)